keikai/keikai-tutorial/readme.md

 # How to Run This Project
+Now that the Keikai server is up and running, it is time to run the tutorial project.
 You can run this project with a Gradle or Maven wrapper without installing anything in advance (those wrappers will install required files for you).
 Just run the following command in your command line interface:

 ##  Linux / Mac